 Whether known as GRASPs (Grants for Research, Artistic & Service Projects) or, in more recent years, as PEGs (Park Enrichment Grants), enrichment grant funding has aided hundreds of Park Scholars in pursuing professional and personal experiences that fostered their development in scholarship, service, leadership, and character.

-posted 2013.02.18 Habitat for Humanity of Wake County staff member Missy Hatley clearly remembers the day last year when she was contacted by Richard Deans ‘13, chair of the Class of 2013 legacy committee.
+Habitat for Humanity of Wake County staff member Missy Hatley clearly remembers the day last year when she was contacted by Richard Deans ‘13, chair of the Class of 2013 legacy committee.
 Deans explained that his class planned to raise $35,000 to help a family build a home in the Triangle.
 When the group of 45 seniors was discussing ideas for their legacy project, it was decided their efforts would have a broader impact on the community.
-As a
+As a result,

 Read more »